grafeas/kritis/tutorial.md

 ### 6. Force deployment with a breakglass annotation

-To force the deployment of an image that normally fails validation, add a *breakglass* annotation to the pod spec:
+Rather than white-listing an image, you can also force a deployment  that normally fails validation, by adding a *breakglass* annotation to the pod spec:

 ```shell
 cat <<EOF | kubectl apply -f - \